GoogleChrome/web-vitals/README.md

 There are two different versions of the `web-vitals` library (the "standard" version and the "base+polyfill" version), and how you load the library depends on which version you want to use.

-For details on the difference between the two versions, see <a href="#which-version-is-right-for-you">which version is right for you</a>.
+For details on the difference between the two versions, see <a href="#which-bundle-is-right-for-you">which version is right for you</a>.

 **1. The "standard" version**